From The Other Side of The Glass

 “The whole thing was recorded under the most primitive of conditions, but we got it done.
 Woodstock was three days of drugs and hell.”—Eddie Kramer

 In 1969, Eddie worked with Jimi to build his Electric Lady Studios in NYC.
-Designed to inspire creativity, it’s become an institution where the biggest artists still record: from Elvis to Erykah Badu, Led Zeppelin to Jay Z, John Lennon to John Mayer.
+Designed to inspire creativity, it’s become an institution where the biggest artists have and still record: From John Lennon to John Mayer, Elvis Costello to Erykah Badu, Led Zeppelin to Jay Z..

 “In a word: vibe.
 We wanted to create an environment where Jimi could feel really happy, and feel that he could create anything.
 It was this womblike, beautiful place, where he could feel totally relaxed and create the music he wanted.” – Eddie Kramer

-Besides telling us the tales behind our favorite songs, Eddie can show them to us too.
+Besides telling us the tales behind our favorite songs, Eddie will show them to us too.
 An avid photographer, Eddie has nearly two-thousand, rarely and never-seen pictures of these music greats—many taken while they were working together on the albums we love.
 The stories are fascinating.
 The images are unreal.
+We add footage and photos of the world going through the changes that were marked by the music and we have a unique, one of a kind film.

-Eddie Kramer helped create the sounds that changed the generation that changed the world.
-The DOCUMENTARY film will tell Eddie’s story – FROM THE OTHER SIDE OF THE GLASS.
+Eddie Kramer helped create the sounds that changed the generation - that changed the world.

-Combining interviews with his legendary friends and the snapshots of their time together, the film is planned to tell the tales we don’t know about the music we do.
-As the stories and music come to life, the photos will too by using still photo animation.
-Imagine the advanced “Ken Burns Effect” of The Kid Stays in the Picture or American: the Bill Hicks Story set to the world’s greatest soundtrack.
-The psychedelic 60s and 70s come back to life.
+Our film will combine interviews with his legendary friends and the snapshots of their time together, cutting in and around footage of what was happening in the world, socially, politically, and culturally, at each juncture.
+The film will tell the tales we don’t know about the music and the artists.
+As the stories and music come to life, the photos will too, by using still photo animation.
+Imagine the advanced “Ken Burns Effect” of The Kid Stays in the Picture.

 THE KRAMER ARCHIVES – PHOTOGRAPHY Eddie’s photos have been exhibited in cities around the world, including The Grammy Museum, The Rock and Roll Hall of Fame, VH1 Corp HQ in NYC, the San Francisco Art Exchange, Wild About Music Gallery in Santa Monica, The Morrison Hotel Galleries in NYC and California, VIP Gallery in Rotterdam, Gallerie Profilen of Denmark, as well as the Metropolis Studios and Proud Gallery in London.
 Several of Eddie’s photos are on permanent display at Experience Hendrix in Seattle.